meatkliewer14/Hello-World/README.md

 # Hello-World
-First repository
+## This is my first repo
-Hello!
-I am new to coding and have no idea what I'm doing but I'm ready to learn!
+### I am new to coding and have no idea what I'm doing but I'm ready to learn!
+* first item
+* second item
+* third item